robfairh/arfc.github.io/manual/guides/blue_waters.md

 #### tip) ~/.bashrc
-If you don't want to load your modules everytime, edit ~/.bashrc and have all your 'module load/swap' commands.
+If you don't want to load your modules every time, edit ~/.bashrc and have all your 'module load/swap' commands.
 ```
 $vim ~/.bashrc